Tax & Residency · Last updated 2 June 2026

 Property Obligation Is Ongoing

-The approved accommodation requirement is not just for the application.
-You must continue to occupy approved accommodation for as long as you hold Cat 2 status.
+The approved accommodation requirement continues for as long as you hold Cat 2 status.
 If you sell your property or end your lease without securing alternative approved accommodation, your status could be at risk.

 International Tax Considerations

 Cat 2 status deals with your Gibraltar tax position, but you must also consider the tax implications in your country of origin.
-Many countries have exit taxes, continued tax obligations for citizens, or complex double tax treaty arrangements.
-Your international tax position must be planned carefully with advisors in both jurisdictions.
+Many countries have exit taxes, continued obligations for citizens, or complex double tax treaty arrangements.
+Your international tax position must be planned carefully with advisors in both jurisdictions before you make any move.

 How to Get Started